-Our PE session will be on Thursday afternoon.
-During this term, we will be focusing on Gymnastics.
+Our PE session will be on Friday afternoon.
 We will be taking full advantage of any lovely weather, so could you please ensure that your child has either plimsolls or trainers in their PE kits at all times.
-If your child wears ear-rings, could you also ensure that these are removed on Thursdays or are able to be covered with plasters.
+If your child wears ear-rings, could you also ensure that these are removed on Fridays or are able to be covered with plasters.

 Reading in Year 1 consists of independent reading and guided reading.
 The day in which your child reads with an adult may vary, so could you please ensure that they have their home reading books and reading diary in their book bag each day.
 Reading at home is greatly encouraged in Year 1 – this does not always have to be their reading book.
 Reading any form of text, which could include comic books, magazines, library books, information books etc, is extremely beneficial to your child’s progression.
 To show our encouragement and hope that this happens regularly, home reading is rewarded in our class!
 Each time you read at home with your child, please write a short entry in their reading diary.
 This is then checked in class and your child will be able to move their name up a step on our class reading ladder.
 Once your child reaches the top of the ladder, they will receive a certificate for being a fantastic home reader!

-My door is always open for any queries, concerns or anything you wish to discuss so please do not hesitate and feel free to pop in for a chat any time.
+My door is always open for any queries, concerns or anything you wish to discuss so please do not hesitate to pop in for a chat any time.

 Miss Catriona MacLeod